bitwarden/contributing-docs/docs/architecture/adr/0020-observability-with-opentelemetry.md

 - **Maintain current observability options** - Expect those running the platform to configure what they need outside of it for log collection and profiling / monitoring.
-- **Extend the plaform to specifically support Datadog** - [Tracing for Datadog][ddtracer] exists in package form and could be coded into application startup.
+- **Extend the platform to specifically support Datadog** - [Tracing for Datadog][ddtracer] exists in package form and could be coded into application startup.
 Datadog-specific signals and metrics can be collected via code and sent to the platform.
-- **Implement native instrumentation** - Add logic via what's available from [`System.Diagnostics`][native] for custom instrumentation, and expect profiling to be configued per the first option above.
+- **Implement native instrumentation** - Add logic via what's available from [`System.Diagnostics`][native] for custom instrumentation, and expect profiling to be configured per the first option above.
 - **Use open observability standards** - Utilize [OpenTelemetry][otel] and emit signals on the console as well as utilize its own eventing approach for instrumentation and metrics data.